• Home

 Playground

-A circular boundary is marked on the ground using flour, limestone powder, or simply by drawing with a stick.
-Generally, a circle of about 2 meters in diameter is made for two players.
+A circle is drawn on the ground using flour, chalk, limestone powder, or a stick.
+For two players, a circle of about 2 meters in diameter is generally suitable.

 Players